21 Aug

 This is no longer a matter of if an audit will happen, it’s when.
 The message is loud and clear: oversight is no longer episodic; it’s continuous.

-For payers, this means audit readiness is no longer a compliance team’s seasonal task, it’s a full-time enterprise priority.
-Your systems, data, documentation, and controls must be aligned and defensible year-round.
+Audit readiness is now a year-round priority.
+For payers, it’s no longer a seasonal task for compliance teams.
+Your systems, data, documentation, and controls must stay aligned and defensible at all times.

 Three intertwined factors drive CMS’s decision: